AnthonyCxx/Notes-and-Writeups/C++/Input and Output/iomanip.md

 #### fixed
-"When floatfield is set to fixed, floating-point values are written using fixed-point notation: the value is represented with exactly as many digits in the decimal part as specified by the _precision_ field and with no exponent part." -[std::fixed, cplusplus.com](https://www.cplusplus.com/reference/ios/).
+"When floatfield is set to fixed, floating-point values are written using fixed-point notation: the value is represented with exactly as many digits in the decimal part as specified by the _precision_ field and with no exponent part."

 #### scientific
 "When floatfield is set to scientific, floating-point values are written using [scientific notation](https://www.chem.tamu.edu/class/fyp/mathrev/mr-scnot.html):